 Starting this year, the Oconomowoc Public Library is joining the Lake Country Libraries Memory Project.
 The libraries involved in this grouping include Delafield, Town Hall, Oconomowoc, Pewaukee, and Hartland.
 Also, new this year, all cafés will rotate to a different library location on a monthly basis.
 This is a change from the previous schedule (2015-17) where each library hosted a café two months in a row.

 If you have general questions about hosting memory cafés in libraries, you may contact Angela Meyers at the Bridges Library System at (262) 896-8245 or ameyers[@]bridgeslibrarysystem.org.
-If you are interested in registering for a memory café at one of our partner libraries, please call Wendy Betley of the Alzheimer’s Association at (800) 272-3900.
+If you are interested in registering for a memory café, please call the hosting library listed on the events page for that cafe.